Cell Ranger4.0 (latest), printed on 09/27/2020

-In the 10x system, there is a large population of droplets (GEMs), some of which contain a cell, and of those, some of which contain a targeted (T or B) cell.
+In the 10x system, there is a large population of droplets (GEMs), some of which contain a cell, and of those, some of which contain a T or B cell.

-Detection of targeted cells depends on identification and counting of V(D)J transcripts from them.
+Detection of T or B cells depends on identification and counting of V(D)J transcripts from them.
 Some T and B cells have very low expression levels for these transcripts, and thus these may not be detected.
-Conversely, sufficiently high levels of extracellular mRNA may result in some barcodes being misidentified as targeted cells.
-Thus the goal of the targeted cell calling algorithm is to approximate the set of barcodes that contain a targeted cell.
+Conversely, sufficiently high levels of extracellular mRNA may result in some barcodes being misidentified as T or B cells.
+Thus the goal of the VDJ cell calling algorithm is to approximate the set of barcodes that contain a T or B cell.

 The algorithm is executed as part of the assembly algorithm.
-To be identified as a targeted cell, a barcode must satisfy the following three requirements:
+To be identified as a T or B cell, a barcode must satisfy the following three requirements:

 There must be at least three filtered UMIs having at least two read pairs each (see Assembly Algorithm).
-This reduces the likelihood of calling targeted cells based solely on background transcripts.
+This reduces the likelihood of mis-identifying a cell as a T or B cell based solely on background transcripts.

 Compute the N50 value of the number of read pairs per UMI, across all barcodes.
 If for a given barcode, the maximum read pair count across filtered UMIs is less then 3% of this N50, do not call the barcode a cell.
 This provides some protection against transcripts arising from index hopping on an Illumina flowcell, and from other forms of cross-library contamination.